carmalou/service-worker-example/intro-to-service-worker.md

 # Why this will help your app

-Adding a service worker will not only help increase the speed of your app, it'll offer a reliability that your user's haven't seen before.
+Adding a service worker will not only help increase the speed of your app, it'll offer a reliability that your users haven't seen before.
 By removing the immediate need for internet access, we can help anyone with a spotty internet connection -- and really _everyone_ has a spotty internet connection.

 # Lifecycle